 Outside storage compartments are not sealed or vented enclosures and may be accessible from inside the camper.
-Do not store hazardous chemicals/ materials or flammable, volatile liquids in these areas.
+Do not store hazardous chemicals/materials or flammable, volatile liquids in these areas.

-The Water Heater Door provides access to the operating control of the water heater.
+The Water Heater Door provides access for service of the water heater.